 Step three: Use MailChimp to send emails to your list - but link through to a HubSpot landing page.

-Essentially, the aim here is to try and get the list of contacts to engage with your HubSpot hosted landing page.
-This means that they receive the email from MailChimp, but when then click on a link to a HubSpot landing page and convert on that page, they become contacts in your HubSpot database.
+Essentially, the aim here is to try and get the list of contacts to engage with your HubSpot-hosted landing page.
+This means that they receive the email from MailChimp, but when they click on a link to a HubSpot landing page and convert to that page, they become contacts in your HubSpot database.

 Step four: Remove the leads that convert on the landing page from MailChimp

 Once leads start converting, they’ll become contacts in your HubSpot database.
 At this stage, you’ll want to remove them from MailChimp so your MailChimp database contains only unengaged leads.

 Step five: Repeat the steps above